GovTechSG/TechBiz-Documentation/add-and-configure-products.md

 # Add and configure products

-Agencies need to add the subscribed SGTS Services required for the system(s) and configure the Services for each TechBiz system.
+Agencies need to add the subscribed SGTS Products required for the system(s) and configure the Products for each TechBiz system.

 **To add and configure subscribed products**